sachk/pterodactyl-daemon-Dockerfile/README.md

 Based on [parkervcp's image](https://github.com/parkervcp/pterodactyl-daemon-Dockerfile).

+#### This branch utilises automatically updated images built using Travis, and is not as stable as the other branches

 ## Running with docker-compose (Recommended)

 *This container requires a host running a recent version of docker and docker-compose*